-The following table sets forth the name, age, and position of each of our executive officers as of March 29, 2021:
+The following table sets forth the name, age, and position of each of our executive officers as of March 25, 2022:

 Name Age Positions Held

-Pavel Raifeld 37 Chief Executive Officer
+Pavel Raifeld 38 Chief Executive Officer

-Marianne Zhen 52 Chief Accounting Officer
+Marianne Zhen 53 Chief Accounting Officer

 Pavel Raifeld, CFA, was appointed Chief Executive Officer in May 2020.
-Prior to his appointment, Mr. Raifeld, served on the investment team at Sarissa Capital Management LP.
+Prior to his appointment, Mr. Raifeld served on the investment team at Sarissa Capital Management LP.
 Earlier, he was a senior member of the healthcare investment banking team at Credit Suisse Securities (USA) LLC.
 Previously, Mr. Raifeld worked as a consultant, primarily specializing in advising biopharmaceutical companies, at McKinsey & Company, Inc. and The Boston Consulting Group Ltd. Mr. Raifeld earned an AB degree from Harvard University and an MBA degree from Columbia University.

 Marianne Zhen, CPA, was appointed Chief Accounting Officer in July 2018 and also serves as Secretary.
 Ms. Zhen joined Innoviva in October 2014 as Corporate Controller.
 Prior to joining Innoviva, Ms. Zhen served as the Corporate Controller at Steelwedge Software Inc. from 2012 to 2014, Intelmate from 2011 to 2012 and Model N, Inc. from 2007 to 2011.
-Previously, Ms. Zhen served as a member of board of directors of CalCPA Peninsula/Silicon Valley Chapter.
+Previously, Ms. Zhen served as a member of board of directors of the California Society of Certified Public Accountants ("CalCPA") Peninsula/Silicon Valley Chapter.
 Ms. Zhen earned a Bachelor of Science degree in Business Administration with a concentration in Accounting from San Francisco State University.
-She is a member of the American Institute of Certified Public Accountants.
+She is a member of the American Institute of Certified Public Accountants and a member of CalCPA.